The Best Heart Attack of My Life: Development

 In January 2020, Hernán Casciari announced that he had signed with The Walt Disney Company Latin America to adapt his memoir El mejor infarto de mi vida into a film planned for release in 2021 under the production of Gloriamundi and Wip.
 However, in February 2022, it was reported that the project had changed course, shifting its adaptation to a television series developed by Agustín Bossi and Pablo Bossi, directors of the Pampa Films studio.

 Filming

 Filming began in March 2022 and took place in Argentina, Spain, and Uruguay.
 In Montevideo, it was shot in various locations, including the Carrasco neighborhood, Plaza de Cagancha, the World Trade Center, and the surroundings of the Centenario Stadium.

 Release

 The trailer for the series was released on January 8, 2025.
 The series finally premiered on January 24 on Disney+ and Hulu.

+Reception

+In December 2025, Disney announced that The Best Heart Attack of My Life was among the most-watched international original series released on Disney+ in 2025.